zoharh20-meet/y2l-apis-intro-lab/README.md

 ## Part 1: JSON manipulation
 Start the server by running the app.py file (`python app.py`) and go to the homepage and click around to understand what's already provided for you.

-Change the `/movie` (in app.py) route and 'parse' the json string and return to the user the details about the movie specified in the variable `json_string`
+Change the `/movie`function (in app.py).
+Look at the `json_string` variable change it form JSON string to python idct format and return to the user the details about the movie specified in the variable `json_string`
- - When you visit http://127.0.0.1:5000/movie you should be able to see the title of the movie, the release date, and an image of the movie
+ - When you visit http://127.0.0.1:5000/movie you should be able to see the title of the movie, the release date, and display an image of the movie

 ### **Bonus:**
-Change the `/tv_shows` route and 'parse' the `json_string` variable to show now a list of the tv shows.
+Change the `/tv_shows` function and use the `json_string` variable to show now a list of the tv shows (you will have to change it from a JSON string to python dict like you did before).
 Visiting http://127.0.0.1:5000/tv_shows should show you a list of TV shows that have name, language, and genres for the show

 ## Part 2: Calling your first APIs!
+The documentation for thefirst API you will be working with can be found here: https://dog.ceo/dog-api/documentation/

 If you visit https://dog.ceo/api/breeds/list/all a list of all dog breeds is returned.
 Try this in your browser!
 (Chrome/firefox)